Do you remember playing dress up as a little kid?

 I would imagine being in a all sorts of wonderful places from around the world with the most magnificent clothes and shoes.

-I would be a famous actress or royalty, even the best mom ever.
+I would be a famous actress or royalty, a teacher or even the best mom ever.

 Playing dress up was one of my favorite activities.

 I loved collecting all kinds of items to create my most wonderful costumes.